 What kind of “Milk” is best to use?

-There are many types of cream or milk that work in making oyster stew.
+Many types of cream or milk work in making oyster stew.
 Most of them are a matter of diet or taste preferences but the type of dairy you use may need some modifications to the recipe.

 We used a mix of heavy cream and almond milk.
 Heavy cream gives the stew some body but 6 cups of heavy cream would make the stew richer and thicker than we like, so we used 2 cups of heavy cream and 4 cups of almond milk.

-If you want it thicker, and are not on a low carb diet, don’t boil it longer but rather add potatoes, or cornstarch or a flour roux.
+If you want it thicker and are not on a low-carb diet, don’t boil it longer but rather add potatoes, cornstarch or a flour roux.

 Speaking of curdling, make sure and cook the dairy over low heat.
 Enzymes in the oysters will make milk curdle faster if the temperature is too high.